 After that fiasco, Toycom split and became two companies – Toycom and Yamato USA.
 Toycom secured the rights to Robotech toys in the USA and has come out with several different toy lines based on the property.
 Bandai and Yamato remain the primary manufacturers of Macross toys in Japan.

-What's your 'Macross' worth?
-Here are some recently sold items (USA).
+What's your Macross worth in 2021?
+Here are some recently sold items.